 Do you already have all the basics and requirements to become a real estate broker in South Carolina?
 Let’s find out with this quick checklist, which also includes the complete step-by-step process!

-• If you have any criminal record, your case will be reviewed by the South Carolina Real Estate Commission.
+If you have a criminal record, your case will be reviewed by the South Carolina Real Estate Commission.
 It doesn’t necessarily mean you can’t become a broker, but the process will take a bit longer.

 What to expect on the SC real estate broker exam